bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 }
 ```

-`$this->resource` is a resource client when you run the` MyVendor\Ticket` application in the `test-app` context.
+`$this->resource` is a resource client when you run the `MyVendor\Ticket` application in the `test-app` context.
 `AppModule`,` TestModule`, so the database uses the `ticket_test` database for testing.

-`testOnPost` creates a resource with a POST request and` testOnGet` tests whether the created resource is correct by GET requesting the URI of the resource shown in the Location header of the response.
+`testOnPost` creates a resource by simulating a POST request, while `testOnGet` validates that the resource exists by inspecting the Location response header.

-Since I have not implemented it yet, I will get an error, but let's try the test execution.
+We can run the tests by typing the following command:

 ```
 composer test
 ```

-The immediate goal is that this test will pass.
-By preparing the test first, execution of debugging resources and debug tracing become easy, and the goal of the work started is clarified.
+Since the code has not been implemented yet, an error should be raised.
+However, writing the tests before the implementation allows for a cleaner and simpler implementation as we know beforehand the goal of the method.

 ## Resource